Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 The four phases stack.
 A Tier 1 bank in 2026 is realistically operating Phase 1 for most customers, Phase 2 for digital-savvy customers, Phase 3 for opt-in customers, and Phase 4 as a baseline for new enrolments.
 SMS OTP gets demoted from "primary second factor" to "rare fallback" over twelve to eighteen months.
 It does not get eliminated immediately because the customer base will not tolerate it.

 The app on the customer's device has to be updatable, and the update channel has to be trustworthy.
 Play Store and App Store are the trusted channels.
-Sideloaded updates, "in-app update" downloads from non-store URLs, and any update mechanism that bypasses the platform's signature verification are not.
+Sideloaded updates, in-app update downloads from non-store URLs, and any update mechanism that bypasses the platform's signature verification are not.

-- Signing keys held in a Hardware Security Module.
-Android upload key, Android app-signing key (after Play App Signing migration), iOS code-signing certificate.
+Two requirements.
+Signing keys live in a Hardware Security Module — Android upload key, Android app-signing key (after Play App Signing migration), iOS code-signing certificate.
 Not on a build server's filesystem.
 Not in a CI variable.
 In an HSM with audit logging, where each release signing is an attested operation.
+The app rejects sideloaded updates and unsigned plug-ins; it does not load executable code at runtime that was not part of the signed bundle — no remote JavaScript-as-code patterns, no dynamic native-library loading from anywhere except the app's own protected directory.

-This connects to the signing chain documented in Part 1 — the in-toto attestation and SLSA 3 provenance that the build pipeline produces is the input to the signing operation.
+This connects to the signing chain documented in Part 1 — the in-toto attestation and SLSA 3 provenance the build pipeline produces is the input to the signing operation.
 Provenance is verified at sign-time; the published artefact carries verifiable evidence of its build conditions.

 The Mobile Application Security Verification Standard (MASVS) v2 is the international reference for mobile-app security controls.
-The seven layers above map cleanly to the MASVS categories that a CBN examiner, NDPA assessor, or counter-party assurance team will recognise:
+The seven layers above map cleanly to the MASVS categories a CBN examiner, NDPA assessor, or counter-party assurance team will recognise:

 | Layer | MASVS category |